mkuchin/docker-registry-web/README.md

     docker-compose up

 ### Environment variables
-* REGISTRY_HOST - hostname of docker registry, if registry running in docket should be link name or point to container internal ip address
+* REGISTRY_HOST - hostname of docker registry, if registry running in docker should be link name or point to container internal ip address
 * REGISTRY_PORT - port of docker registry
 * READONLY = true|false - readonly mode